Navigation

 Reception children are taught science under the ‘Understanding The World’ theme of the EYFS curriculum and also access the Developing Experts scheme of work.

 We aim to develop a love for this subject by building in our own expertise into our science lessons and teachers are encouraged to use the scheme as a starting point for their planning and resourcing.
-Educational visits such as local walks to Pennington flash, river work in year 4 and a visit to the farm in reception help to further enthuse children about science.
-In school this year, to enhance our curriculum further, we have had a Mad Science assembly and a Mad Science afterschool club; a science day with whole school investigations into biscuit dunking, an interactive assembly and learning about inspirational scientists; planting in our school grounds as a lunch time activity in the summer term and VR workshops for all year groups.
+Educational visits such as local walks to Pennington flash, Year 5 visit to Jodrell Bank, river work in year 4 and a visit to the farm in reception help to further enthuse children about science.
+In school this year, to enhance our curriculum further, we have had a Mad Science assembly and a Mad Science afterschool club; a science day with whole school enquiries into animal adaptations, ‘deep sea’ yoga, an interactive assembly and a whole school moth hunt; planting in our school grounds as a lunch time activity in the summer term.

 How is science assessed?